-Blend up a fruit or veggie with an egg for the fluffiest, easiest, healthy pancakes for kids.
-These 2-Ingredient Pancakes use one simple method for all 4 flavors and are a perfect baby pancake or toddler pancake.
+Blend up a fruit or veggie with an egg for the fluffiest, easiest, healthy baby pancakes.
+These use just 2 ingredients, have four flavor options, and are a perfect texture for both babies and toddlers.

-2 ingredient pancakes in 4 flavors on white plate
+2 ingredient baby pancakes in four flavors on plate.

-I love recipes for kids that use real ingredients and are also SUPER quick and easy to make and this method for making 2-Ingredient Pancakes totally fits that bill.
-You just need to stir together the ingredients with a fork to make the simple pancake batter, then cook, and a few minutes later, voila, healthy pancakes are ready for the kids.
+I love recipes for kids that use simple ingredients and are also SUPER quick and easy to make and this method for making 2-ingredient baby pancakes totally fits that bill.
+You just need to stir together the ingredients with a fork to make the simple pancake batter, then cook, and a few minutes later, voila, you have nutritious pancakes for kids.

-Plus, you can make them ahead and serve them as needed—which is great if you want fast meal options for at home or packing for daycare or preschool throughout the week.
+They are also great as a 1-year-old recipe who may still be learning to chew more bread-like textures.
+(These sort of melt in the mouth, like custard!
+Plus, you can make them ahead and serve them as needed—which is great if you want fast meal options for at home or packing toddler lunches for daycare or preschool throughout the week.

-TIP: The method for this recipe starts with a base of banana and egg, then you have the option to try it with sweet potato, pumpkin, and spinach.
+The method for this baby pancake recipe starts with a base of banana and egg, then you have the option to try it with sweet potato, pumpkin, and spinach.
 Each flavor is easy and offers a range of nutrients for the kids.

 Ingredients You Need

-The ingredients you need for this recipe are very simple.
-You need:
+The ingredients you need for this baby pancake recipe are very simple.
+You need to have the following items on hand and ready go to.

 • Banana: The riper the banana, the better the flavor so make sure there is some brown spots on your fruit.